Table of Contents

 These points included:

-- The consent of human subject in absolute legal capacity is required.
+- The consent of the human subject in absolute legal capacity is required.

-- The aim of the research should be to create a positive impact in society.
+- The aim of the research should be to create a positive impact on society.

 - It should be based on any previously approved experiment in order to extend the ongoing research process.

 - The research procedure should not cause any physical or mental injuries or any harm to people.

 - It should never be conducted where the risk of death of any participant or member of society is evident.

 - The risk associated with the research process should be correlated with the benefits associated with it for social wellbeing.

 - Proper arrangements and facilities should be arranged before conducting the research process in order to limit the risk of harm to subjects.